Summary

 The British should also now be keen to form free trade & people-movement agreements with Australia and its Asian neighbours (as long as they are based on the public interest and not shrouded in secrecy), which could pave the way for strong UK-Australasia economic & business networks.
 Whilst migration from Britain to Australia should help Australian economic growth (consistent with my proposed Sydney planning & transport strategy), it could also benefit Britain if it rethinks the boundary of its economy as being the Commonwealth rather than the British Isles (just as China – which has voluntarily embraced lower trade barriers – is now viewing its economic boundary as being well beyond its national boundary).
 And besides, what's the point of colonising a sunny continent if you're not going to have a holiday-home there?!

 With huge opportunity from growth in free & fair trade across the former British Commonwealth (within which English is generally the only common language), including Canada, Africa, India, Australasia, Singapore & Indonesia, plus Hong Kong & China, maybe Brexit could turn out well after all.
 Many of these nations have enormous populations but relatively low wealth at present, which means they offer the greatest potential to underpin future global economic growth (in 2018-19, China & India alone contributed 46.2% of global GDP growth, with the USA adding 13.8% but Germany + France contributing only 3.1%).
 Just India, China & Africa together already have a combined population of 4.4 billion or 53% of the global total, and Africa may well add another billion over the next few decades.
-As Zimbabwe's President said at the recent China-Africa summit,
+As Zimbabwe's President said at a China-Africa summit in 2018,

 "There is now a transition to a new world order and those who don't see it are blind."